NNPDF/nnpdf/doc/sphinx/source/vp/resolving_dependencies.rst

 dependencies by default.

-To address the inflexibility that results from the way we choose to automatically assign dependency, each action is assigned a unique namespace specification.
-This allows to specify actions with several different parameters.
+To address the inflexibility that results from the way we choose to automatically assign dependencies, each action is assigned a unique namespace specification.
+This allows one to specify actions with several different parameters.
 Let's make the example above more complicated: